Tag

 At a glance

-Keystone is a cross-platform desktop application that integrates three normally-separate domains behind one UI: classical and post-quantum cryptographic benchmarking, hybrid-encryption composition, and quantum workload execution against simulators or IBM Quantum Cloud hardware.
+Keystone is a functional macOS application that integrates three normally-separate domains behind one UI: classical and post-quantum cryptographic benchmarking, hybrid-encryption composition, and quantum workload execution against simulators or IBM Quantum Cloud hardware.
 It exists because evaluating a PQC algorithm responsibly means doing four things together — benchmarking primitives against classical baselines on your hardware, comparing across security parameters in a single coherent view, running real or simulated quantum circuits to validate threat-model assumptions, and persisting results across long research sessions.
 Each of those has good tools in isolation.
 Nothing tied them together with an instrument-grade UI.

 It is built for cryptographers, security engineers, and PQC researchers working in long, data-dense sessions.
 The brand brief puts it directly: they do not need hand-holding, but they do need clarity.
 The product target is defense-lab procurement, a CTO evaluating a crypto-agility roadmap, a graduate student running parameter sweeps for a thesis.
 It is not a startup demo room.
 The surface reads like a measurement instrument: precise type, controlled palette, monospaced numerals, amber as the single annunciator on an otherwise mostly-dark panel.

-- Algorithm / parameter combinations
+Algorithm / parameter combinations

-- 39
+39

 Capture a benchmark dashboard screenshot showing a populated KEM run (keygen / encaps / decaps) alongside a Dilithium signature run (keygen / sign / verify), on the macOS arm64 build of commit 98a3c6a or later, against the dark surface.